BRITTAS BAY – Amharc Éireann: Eagrán 240

+This newsreel from 1964 shows work being carried out on the beached ship Seabank on Brittas Bay, Co Wicklow.
 Built in 1935, the ship was sold to Irish International Shipping after it became beached on March 4th at Ardanairy in County Wicklow.
-The four-ton Cargo ship had been a fixture on the beach front, and many of the local residents were sad to see it go.
+The four-ton cargo ship had been a fixture on the beach front and many of the local residents were sad to see it go.

-Produced by Gael Linn, Amharc Eireann (A view of Ireland) is Ireland’s longest running indigenous newsreel series.
-Made in the Irish language for the purpose of promoting its use, each episode featured a broad range of topics, from hard news stories to lighter magazine like items.
+Produced by Gael Linn, Amharc Éireann (A View of Ireland) is Ireland’s longest-running indigenous newsreel series.
+It was distributed to cinemas throughout the country to promote the Irish language.
+The first 36 issues were produced as single-topic films which were released monthly, followed in 1959 by weekly, multi-story newsreels featuring a broad range of topics, from hard news stories to lighter magazine-style items.
 Between 1956 and 1964, 267 editions of the newsreel were produced for cinema exhibition.
-To see more of the Gael Linn Collection click here.

 With kind permission of Gael Linn.